nodejs/node-v0.x-archive/doc/api/tls.markdown

 established after addition of event listener.

+### Event: 'OCSPRequest'

+`function (certificate, issuer, callback) { }`

+Emitted when the client sends a certificate status request.
+You could parse current certificate to obtain OCSP url and certificate id, and after obtaining OCSP response invoke `callback(null, resp)`, where `resp` is a `Buffer` instance.
+Both `certificate` and `issuer` are a `Buffer` DER-representations of the primary and issuer's certificates.
+They could be used to obtain OCSP certificate id and OCSP endpoint url.

+Alternatively, `callback(null, null)` could be called, meaning that there is no OCSP response.

+Calling `callback(err)` will result in a `socket.destroy(err)` call.

+NOTE: adding this event listener will have an effect only on connections established after addition of event listener.

+NOTE: you may want to use some npm module like [asn1.js] to parse the certificates.

 ### server.listen(port, [host], [callback])

 Begin accepting connections on the specified `port` and `host`.
 If the